varunshenoy/super-json-mode/README.md

 # Madlibs: A Framework for Accelerated Structured Output Generation

-Varun Shenoy & Alex Derhacobian

 ![A diagram](figs/diagram.png)

 **Madlibs** is a Python framework that enables the efficient creation of structured output from an LLM by breaking up a target schema into atomic components and then performing generations in parallel.

 Compared to a naive JSON generation pipeline relying on prompting and HF Transformers, we find Madlibs can generate outputs as much as **30x faster** on a custom dataset we curated.

+Built by Varun Shenoy & Alex Derhacobian

 ## How does it work?